laravel/vapor-docs/1.0/projects/environments.md

 #### Customizing Core `php.ini` Directives

-To customize core `php.ini` directives on a native runtimes based deployment, create a `php.ini` file in the **root** directory of your project with the desired directives.
-For example, to change the `upload_max_filesize`, add the following line to your `php.ini` file:
+To customize core `php.ini` directives on our native runtimes, create a `php.ini` file in the **root** directory of your project with the desired directives.
+For example, to change the `upload_max_filesize` directive, add the following line to your `php.ini` file:

 ```ini
 upload_max_filesize = 4M
 ```

-In your Dockerfile, include a new `COPY` command that copies the local `php.ini` file into the Docker image:
+Next, in your Dockerfile, include a new `COPY` command that copies the local `php.ini` file into the Docker image:

 ```docker
 FROM laravelphp/vapor:php81